idfive/Developer-Documentation/docs/general/design/views.md

 # Views Implementation

 When we mention a "view" we are referring to an organized filterable list of content.
 This may include a simple search bar or additional filters based on fields associated with the entity being listed.
 Depending on requirements, a view can quickly go from a quick hit task to a task that takes several days to fully implement.
 Each framework (drupal/wordpress) have different approaches to handling views.
-In the following sections we'll cover how views are typically managed in projects and when we'll need a more custom alternaive solution.
+In the following sections we'll cover how views are typically managed in projects and when we'll need a more custom alternative solution.

 ## Drupal